simorgh10/astro-tutorial/Notes.md

 * Pass the page title to your layout component from index.astro using a component attribute:

 * Change the script of your BaseLayout.astro layout component to receive a page title via Astro.props instead of defining it as a constant.

+# Create and pass data to a custom blog layout

+* When you include the layout frontmatter property in an .md file, all of your frontmatter YAML values are available to the layout file.

+* Create a new file at src/layouts/MarkdownPostLayout.astro

+* Add the following frontmatter property in post-1.md

+* When using layouts, you now have the option of including elements, like a page title, in the Markdown content or in the layout.
+Remember to visually inspect your page preview and make any adjustments necessary to avoid duplicated elements.

+*